alfadewa58/Insight-Track-HR-Attrition-Analytics/README.md

 - Education Level and Attrition: No significant impact of education level on attrition.
 - Age and Overtime: No statistically significant relationship.

-## Recommendations
+## Recommendations:

-- **Career Development**: Address promotion gaps and career stagnation for long-tenured employees by creating clear pathways for advancement.
+1. **Career Development**:
+   - Implement a structured career advancement program that includes biannual performance reviews and clear promotion criteria.
+   - Provide a mentorship program targeting employees with over five years of tenure, aiming for at least a 20% increase in internal promotions within the next 12 months.
+   - Allocate budgets for training and certifications, offering a minimum of two learning opportunities annually for each long-tenured employee.

-- **Workload and Overtime**: Reduce reliance on overtime to mitigate burnout and support employee well-being.
+2. **Workload and Overtime**:
-- **Targeted Retention Programs**: Focus on high-turnover roles (e.g., Sales Representatives) and groups (e.g., single employees, frequent travelers) with tailored strategies to improve engagement and retention.
+   - Cap overtime hours to a maximum of 10 hours per month per employee.
+   - Implement team-based workload balancing to reduce reliance on overtime by 25% within six months.
+   - Introduce quarterly employee well-being surveys to monitor burnout levels, targeting a 15% reduction in negative responses by year-end.

+3. **Targeted Retention Programs**:
+   - Focus on high-turnover roles such as Sales Representatives by introducing incentive programs, such as quarterly bonuses for achieving 90% of sales targets, to reduce attrition by 10% in this group.
+   - Offer tailored benefits for single employees, such as subsidized gym memberships or social activities, and provide travel flexibility (e.g., fewer mandatory trips) to reduce turnover among frequent travelers by 15%.

-- **Support for Long Commutes**: Offer flexible schedules or remote work options to employees with lengthy commutes to enhance work-life balance.
+4. **Support for Long Commutes**:
+   - Offer flexible schedules, allowing employees with commutes over 60 minutes to work at least two days remotely per week.
+   - Provide a transportation allowance of $100 per month for employees commuting more than 30 miles to offset costs and improve morale.
+   - Aim to increase satisfaction scores for employees with long commutes by 20% through these measures within the next year.